BONNePlayground/AnimalPenPaperized/README.md

 ## ❓ FAQ

-### 🔹 Precise clicking
+🔹 Precise Clicking

-In minecraft paper I have less control over whole system, that is why interaction is split between entity and block:
+In Minecraft Paper, you have limited control over the overall system, which is why interactions are separated between entities and blocks:

-- Animal cage and water container can interact only with smooth stone slab
+- Animal cages and water containers can only interact when placed on smooth stone slabs.
-- Killing and Interactions can be done only by clicking on entity
+- Killing and other entity interactions can only be performed by clicking directly on the entity.
-- Breaking pen and aquarium can happen only by breaking base smooth stone slab
+- Breaking pens and aquariums is only possible by breaking the base smooth stone slab.

-### 🔹 Is water necessary for Aquariums
+🔹 Is Water Necessary for Aquariums?

-In minecraft fishes outside water will be always sideway.
-It is hard-codded mechanics for all water animals to automatically change their pose when they are out of water.
-In modded environment I can change it, however, it is not possible to do in paper plugin.
+In Minecraft, fish outside of water will always appear sideways.
+This is a hard-coded behavior for all water animals - they automatically change their pose when out of water.
+While this can be modified in modded environments, it is not possible in a Paper plugin.
-You can mitigate the issue by adding Animal Pens Resource Pack.
+You can reduce this issue by using the Animal Pens Resource Pack.